 Thrust into the spotlight as an emergency closer in 2006 after then closer Jason Isringhausen had season ending surgery in September, he led the team to the playoffs, then to a championship with his ability to close out a game.
 Filled with a love for the game like few others, Adam is consistently upbeat to all, open to interviews and seems to rarely take himself too seriously, preferring to give others at least their due and joking with teammates and journalists alike.

 But on the mound, make no mistake: he is a competitor with a capital C. Over the years his mid 90's heater has lost some of its zip but his ability to find the corners and place a pitch just so combined with one of the nastiest curveballs in the business (ol' Uncle Charlie) has allowed him to continue to be a leader on this team.
-Now 35 years of age, Father Time is trying to bring him back to earth and threatens to send him to the Old Pitcher's Home for good.
-His contract runs through the end of next season so we should get to enjoy him this year and next but who can say what the future holds.
+Now 39 years of age, Father Time is trying to bring him back to earth and threatens to send him to the Old Pitcher's Home for good.
+His contract runs through the end of this season so we should get to enjoy him this year but who can say what the future holds.
 He has suffered through season ending Tommy John surgery and an Achilles injury that was supposed to keep him out of a uniform for a year, yet he made a miraculous comeback to help the Cards to the playoffs in 2015.
 2016 was not a great year for Waino but he still competes at a high level and I expect nothing less from him for the next couple of years.

 Mr Archer (author) from Missouri on February 09, 2017:

 Sarah, I remember that trade.
 I was upset at the time but got over it quickly.
 And I would love for Yadi and Oquendo both to be big time Cardinal coaches/managers at some point.
 None better.